fixture3

 What is a flexible fixture?

 A flexible fixture is a workpiece fixing device designed to adapt to multi-variety and small batch production.
-It can be flexibly adjusted and reconfigured to adapt to the shapes and sizes of different workpieces.
-The design concept of flexible fixtures is to improve production efficiency, reduce costs and reduce equipment adjustment time, so as to adapt to the needs of modern manufacturing for flexibility and rapid response.
+You can flexibly adjust and reconfigure it to adapt to the shapes and sizes of different workpieces.
+The design concept of flexible fixtures is to improve production efficiency, reduce cost, and reduce equipment adjustment time to adapt to the needs of modern manufacturing for flexibility and rapid response.

-Flexible fixtures came into being with the development of flexible manufacturing systems and computer integrated manufacturing systems (CIMS).
-With the introduction of CIMS, multi-variety small batch production has received increasing attention, and flexible fixtures that adapt to the needs of such product and production changes are even more indispensable.
+Flexible fixtures came into being with the development of flexible manufacturing systems and computer-integrated manufacturing systems (CIMS).
+With the introduction of CIMS, multi-variety small batch production has received increasing attention, and flexible fixtures that adapt to the needs of such products and production changes are even more indispensable.

 Basic steps of fixture design